darkrenaissance/darkfi/doc/src/misc/ircd/ircd.md

    the left to bring up the sidebar.
 7. Connect the RevolutionIRC frontend.

+## Logs

+The public channels have [logs available](https://agorism.dev/log/), and additionally there is a mirror on telegram @darkfi_darkirc channel.
+You can also message @darkirc_bot with "sub" to avoid doxxing your username.
+Use "unsub" to unsubscribe.

 ## Usage (DarkFi Network)

 Upon compiling `ircd` as described above, the preconfigured defaults